Neutrino quantum kinetics in three flavors: Conclusions

-We find that, for both post-bounce times, flavor equipartition is achieved in the antineutrino sector, in the sense that the $\bar{\nu}_{e}$ energy spectrum becomes comparable to the one of $\bar{\nu}_{x} = ({\bar{\nu}_{\mu} + \bar{\nu}_{\tau}})/{2}$.
-For neutrinos, equipartition is achieved for $t_{\mathrm{pb}} = 1$~s, but not for $t_{\mathrm{pb}} = 0.25$~s.
-This difference is due to the fact that, at late post-bounce times, the neutrino emission properties across different flavors tend to approach each other, while a larger difference among the neutrino emission properties of all flavors exists at earlier post-bounce times.
-In agreement with Refs.~\cite{Chakraborty:2019wxe, Shalgar:2021wlj}, the exponential growth of $|\rho_{e\mu}-\rho_{e\tau}|$ is responsible for differences between the quasi-steady-state three-flavor configuration and the one obtained adopting the two-flavor approximation.
-In particular, flavor equipartition implies a survival probability of $\sim 1/3$ for antineutrinos in three flavors as opposed to a survival probability of $\sim 1/2$ in the two flavors.
+We find that, for $t_{\mathrm{pb}} = 1$~s, flavor equipartition is achieved in the antineutrino sector, in the sense that the $\bar{\nu}_{e}$ energy spectrum becomes comparable to the one of $\bar{\nu}_{x} = ({\bar{\nu}_{\mu} + \bar{\nu}_{\tau}})/{2}$; a similar trend is observed for neutrinos.
+However, flavor equipartition is not found for $t_{\mathrm{pb}} = 0.25$~s.
+This difference is due to the fact that, at late post-bounce times, the neutrino emission properties across different flavors tend to approach each other, while a larger difference among the flavor-dependent emission properties exists at earlier post-bounce times.
+In agreement with Refs.~\cite{Chakraborty:2019wxe, Shalgar:2021wlj}, an exponential growth of $|\rho_{e\mu}-\rho_{e\tau}|$ is observed.
 We find that these conclusions hold for all flavor configurations with an ELN crossing, corresponding to post-bounce times $t_{\textrm{pb}} \gtrsim 0.5$~s for our benchmark supernova model.
+As a consequence of flavor conversion, we observe a $\mathcal{O}(30\%)$ increase in the heating rate for our (anti)neutrino configurations.

 The weak magnetism corrections to the interaction rates are responsible for the creation of crossings in the angular distributions of the muon and tau neutrino lepton numbers (while they negligibly affect the ELN distributions because beta processes dominate the interaction rate).
-Such muon/tau crossings have a smaller magnitude than the ELN ones and give rise to fast instabilities with a smaller growth rate.
+Such muon/tau crossings have a magnitude smaller than the ELN ones and give rise to fast instabilities with a smaller growth rate.
 As a consequence, we find that muon/tau crossings negligibly affect the flavor evolution history.

-In conclusion, our findings suggest that one should expect a larger impact of flavor conversion on the heating rate when all three neutrino flavors are taken into account.
-We find a $\mathcal{O}(30\%)$ increase in the heating rate in three flavors, which is larger by $5$--$10\%$ with respect to the analog two-flavor solution.